 3-Sprint: The development time for each release.
 This time frame should be a short few weeks typically 2-8 weeks for each sprint.
 It is best to keep the length of sprints the same throughout the project.

 4-Sprint Planning: A meeting is held at the beginning of each sprint so the Agile team agrees and commits to the sprint goals.
 The team also identifies the requirements which are needed to reach Sprint’s goal.

 5-Daily Scrum: A short daily meeting usually around 15 minutes, but never longer than 30 minutes.
 It is best to keep these meetings no seat, standing only meeting.

-6-Sprint Review: At the end of each sprint the product owner organizes a meeting involving all project stakeholder.
+6-Sprint Review: At the end of each sprint the product owner organizes a meeting involving all project stakeholders.
 In this meeting, the development team will demonstrate the new version of the product completed in that sprint.

 7-Sprint retrospective: A meeting at the end of each sprint to review how the sprint was concluded.
-What went right, what did not work and if they need to change any processes or assumptions in the next sprint.
+What went right, what did not work, and if they need to change any processes or assumptions in the next sprint.

 Popular Agile project management types in use today